AmandeepKSP/AMPscript-Examples/Amp06.md

-### Task 4 Birthday Email
+### Task 5 Subscription Anniversary Email

-How can you send a special birthday message to subscribers on their birthday?
+How can you send a special message on the anniversary of the subscriber's subscription date?

 #### Soltuion
 ```ampscript